beejjorgensen/bgpython/src/bgpython_chapter_07_strings.md

 ```

-## Midterm Challange
+## Midterm Challenge

 Use what we've learned so far to concatenate a string `"Hello"` with the
 number `3490` (an integer, not a string).

 Problem solving step: **Make a Plan**.

-Ok, so let's use `+` to concatenate the number onto the end of the
+OK, so let's use `+` to concatenate the number onto the end of the
 string.

 Problem solving step: **Code it up**.